 and construction management profession, and applied his working

-and space in relationship to the 4 building systems - Envelope,
+space in relationship to the 4 building systems - Envelope, Interior,

-Interior, Structural, and Mechanical Systems.
-In the midst of
+Structural, and Mechanical Systems.
+In the midst of his education,

-his education, Mr. Goodlett began experimenting with a formalized
+Mr. Goodlett began experimenting with a formalized methodology

-methodology of integrating electronic design tools into the
+of integrating electronic design tools into the design process

-design process to communicate systems to the building team -
+to communicate systems to the building team - architects, engineers,

-Goodlett has taught electronic design process and tools to designers
+Goodlett had taught electronic design process and tools to designers

 at several Universities, while also running a digital imaging